RafieAmandio/CH-4-BE/docs/api-contract/attendee.md

 **Response Fields:**
 - `attendeeId` - Created attendee identifier
-- `accessToken` - Temporary JWT token (only for visitors)
+- `accessToken` - JWT token (for both users and visitors)

 **Business Logic:**
 - If valid `Authorization` header with user token:
   - Create attendee with `user_id` populated
-  - Return only `attendeeId`
+  - Return enhanced user token with `attendeeId` embedded
 - If no valid token (visitor):
   - Create attendee without `user_id`
-  - Generate temporary access token for subsequent API calls
+  - Generate visitor token with `attendeeId` as the primary identifier
-  - Return `attendeeId` and `accessToken`
+  - Return `attendeeId` and visitor `accessToken`

 ---